mirandali707/cs230_nonsense_newspapers/README.md

 # cs230_nonsense_newspapers
 This repo contains code I wrote for my CS230 final project.
+I also wrote a website from scratch to present the final outputs; that repo can be found [here](https://github.com/mirandali707/nonsense_newspapers).

 ## Files
 * `convert_greyscale.py`: converts all images in directory to 1-channel greyscale